 It is in the interests of the workforce that the employees’ elected representatives ensure that current laws and regulations as well as collective and company agreements are heeded.
 The German Works Constitution Act gives the Works Council the right to co-determination and participation in social, HR and economic affairs.

 The Works Council furthermore actively supports training and advancement of members of the workforce.
 In addition to the Committee for Vocational Training and Concept Development, there is an Ideas Commission at the level of the General Works Council which operates in tandem with the Audi Ideas Program.
-In 2012, the Company implemented 16,011 suggestions for improvements and made awards totaling EUR 6.7 million to the people behind them.
-Under the scrutiny of a jury, an ideas competition focusing specifically on the subject areas of sustainability as well as health and safety at work will be launched in summer 2013.
+In 2013, the company implemented around 17,130 improvement proposals, saving 65.6 million euro through the ideas of its employees.
+In the summer of last year, selective campaign weeks were held on the subjects of sustainability, health protection and industrial safety.

 The heart of the Audi strategy is the mission “We delight customers worldwide.”
 The goals that Audi has set itself in the sphere of customer care are correspondingly ambitious.
 The customer satisfaction is very important.
 One example: The “Kundentisch” (Customer Table) is a panel that regularly analyzes specific customer needs and finds solutions to them.
 The Board Member for Sales and the Chairman of the Board of Management join top managers in serving on this panel.

 July 2012 saw the opening of the first Audi City – a new, innovative sales format – right in the heart of London.
 Customers visiting Audi City can experience and configure Audi models and equipment options in all their diversity thanks to cutting-edge virtual technology, but this is also a venue for dialogue with customers and follows of the brand, as well as for cultural events.
-The next Audi City opened in Beijing at the start of 2013, with more locations in major cities worldwide set to follow.
+At the beginning of 2013, Audi City Beijing followed and in February of this year Audi City Berlin.
+Other locations in major international cities are set to follow.

 In addition to demanding a high level of performance and competitiveness from its suppliers, the Audi Group expects them to adhere to strict sustainability standards.
 One of the stated goals of the procurement policy of AUDI AG is to fulfill the brand promise “Vorsprung durch Technik” through its selection of suitable suppliers.
 In order to make optimum use of synergy potential, Audi chooses suitable business partners in cooperation with the Volkswagen Group.